Eco Printing Workshop: with Dawn Edwards of Felt So Right

 Location: LIVING FELT 14121 W. Hwy 290, Bldg 2A Austin, TX 78737

 Materials Fee: $10 to instructor

-Free habotai yardage provided by shop, hemmed habotai scarves also available.
+Free habotai or chiffon yardage provided by shop, hemmed habotai and chiffon scarves also available.

 Students may purchase silk scarves or yardage and felt yardage from the shop.